 Orientalism describes a term used to encompass interest in The East, Middle East, South Asia and East Asia.
 Trade was in full flow to and from the East prompting a vogue for all things Oriental, both in style and decoration.
 Wealthy women’s bedrooms became adorned with a European fantasy of China including the use of chinoiserie wallpaper (a French word roughly translated as Chinese-esque) lacquerware, porcelain, fretwork and famille rose ceramics.
 Completed in 1822, George IV’s Royal Pavilion at Brighton and the dramatic Pagoda building at Kew are two glorious representatives of Georgian Orientalism.

 The Dial House

-Our luxury bedrooms tell the tale of Georgian passions, interests and discoveries.
 Book a night at The Raj, meet contemporary notables in The Print Room, marvel at the weird and wonderful cabinet of curiosities and test your knowledge of Natural History classification.
 How about a night in an Italian Palace or a stay in a Parisian Garret?
 The luxury “Grand Tour” bedrooms are anything but ordinary.
-Take yourself back to Georgian times in one of 8 Georgian-themed luxury bedrooms.
+Take yourself back to Georgian times in one of 8 iconic Georgian-themed bedrooms.
 These boutique rooms include weird and wonderful curiosities, enormous bath tubs, marble bathrooms, drench showers, state of the art sound systems and vinyl record players.
-If you book a night directly via our website or by calling us then you may enjoy a complimentary cream tea during your stay.
-Each room is also equipped with a fridge containing fresh milk and water and tea and coffee making facilities.
+If you book in for dinner in advance of your stay then you may enjoy a complimentary after dinner night cap.
+Each room is also equipped with a fridge containing fresh milk, water and tea and coffee making facilities.